Nuveen Asset Management LLC Sells 24,435 Shares of Rent-A-Center, Inc. (NASDAQ:RCII)

 Nuveen Asset Management LLC cut its position in Rent-A-Center, Inc. (NASDAQ:RCII) by 2.6% during the 4th quarter, HoldingsChannel.com reports.
 The institutional investor owned 928,020 shares of the company’s stock after selling 24,435 shares during the period.
 Nuveen Asset Management LLC’s holdings in Rent-A-Center were worth $35,535,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

 Several other institutional investors and hedge funds have also recently modified their holdings of the business.
 BlackRock Inc. raised its stake in shares of Rent-A-Center by 6.5% in the fourth quarter.
 BlackRock Inc. now owns 7,735,401 shares of the company’s stock valued at $296,186,000 after buying an additional 469,755 shares during the period.
-Fuller & Thaler Asset Management Inc. raised its stake in shares of Rent-A-Center by 0.3% during the 4th quarter.
-Fuller & Thaler Asset Management Inc. now owns 1,947,893 shares of the company’s stock valued at $74,585,000 after purchasing an additional 6,313 shares during the period.
-Hood River Capital Management LLC raised its stake in shares of Rent-A-Center by 40.6% during the 4th quarter.
-Hood River Capital Management LLC now owns 1,464,904 shares of the company’s stock valued at $56,091,000 after purchasing an additional 422,933 shares during the period.
-Bank of New York Mellon Corp raised its stake in shares of Rent-A-Center by 29.7% during the 4th quarter.
-Bank of New York Mellon Corp now owns 1,025,343 shares of the company’s stock valued at $39,261,000 after purchasing an additional 234,648 shares during the period.
-Finally, JPMorgan Chase & Co. raised its stake in shares of Rent-A-Center by 6.0% during the 3rd quarter.
-JPMorgan Chase & Co. now owns 637,870 shares of the company’s stock valued at $19,296,000 after purchasing an additional 35,905 shares during the period.
+Fuller & Thaler Asset Management Inc. raised its stake in shares of Rent-A-Center by 0.3% in the fourth quarter.
+Fuller & Thaler Asset Management Inc. now owns 1,947,893 shares of the company’s stock valued at $74,585,000 after buying an additional 6,313 shares during the period.
+Hood River Capital Management LLC raised its stake in shares of Rent-A-Center by 40.6% in the fourth quarter.
+Hood River Capital Management LLC now owns 1,464,904 shares of the company’s stock valued at $56,091,000 after buying an additional 422,933 shares during the period.
+Bank of New York Mellon Corp raised its stake in shares of Rent-A-Center by 29.7% in the fourth quarter.
+Bank of New York Mellon Corp now owns 1,025,343 shares of the company’s stock valued at $39,261,000 after buying an additional 234,648 shares during the period.
+Finally, JPMorgan Chase & Co. raised its stake in shares of Rent-A-Center by 6.0% in the third quarter.
+JPMorgan Chase & Co. now owns 637,870 shares of the company’s stock valued at $19,296,000 after buying an additional 35,905 shares during the period.
 Hedge funds and other institutional investors own 93.94% of the company’s stock.

-A number of analysts recently issued reports on the company.
-Northcoast Research reiterated a “buy” rating on shares of Rent-A-Center in a research note on Monday, December 21st.
-Loop Capital upgraded Rent-A-Center from a “hold” rating to a “buy” rating and boosted their price objective for the company from $34.00 to $50.00 in a research note on Tuesday, December 22nd.
-Stephens boosted their price objective on Rent-A-Center from $45.00 to $52.00 and gave the company an “overweight” rating in a research note on Tuesday, December 22nd.
-Zacks Investment Research upgraded Rent-A-Center from a “hold” rating to a “strong-buy” rating and set a $69.00 price objective on the stock in a research note on Tuesday, March 2nd.
-Finally, KeyCorp upped their target price on Rent-A-Center from $60.00 to $75.00 and gave the stock an “overweight” rating in a research note on Friday, February 26th.
-One equities research analyst has rated the stock with a hold rating, five have issued a buy rating and two have assigned a strong buy rating to the company’s stock.
-The stock has an average rating of “Buy” and a consensus price target of $52.57.
+In other news, Director Jeffrey J. Brown acquired 26,996 shares of the business’s stock in a transaction dated Friday, February 26th.
+The stock was purchased at an average cost of $55.56 per share, for a total transaction of $1,499,897.76.
+The transaction was disclosed in a filing with the SEC, which is available at this link.
+Also, EVP Anthony J. Blasquez sold 19,972 shares of the company’s stock in a transaction dated Friday, February 26th.
+The stock was sold at an average price of $54.07, for a total value of $1,079,886.04.
+The disclosure for this sale can be found here.
+Insiders sold a total of 51,344 shares of company stock worth $2,899,369 over the last 90 days.
+Corporate insiders own 0.80% of the company’s stock.

-Rent-A-Center (NASDAQ:RCII) last posted its quarterly earnings data on Tuesday, February 23rd.
-The company reported $1.03 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.02 by $0.01.
+Rent-A-Center (NASDAQ:RCII) last announced its earnings results on Tuesday, February 23rd.
+The company reported $1.03 earnings per share for the quarter, topping analysts’ consensus estimates of $1.02 by $0.01.
+The business had revenue of $716.49 million for the quarter, compared to analyst estimates of $716.56 million.
 Rent-A-Center had a return on equity of 35.08% and a net margin of 6.95%.
-The firm had revenue of $716.49 million during the quarter, compared to analysts’ expectations of $716.56 million.
 As a group, research analysts anticipate that Rent-A-Center, Inc. will post 3.43 EPS for the current fiscal year.

-The company also recently disclosed a quarterly dividend, which will be paid on Thursday, April 22nd.
-Stockholders of record on Tuesday, April 6th will be issued a $0.31 dividend.
-This represents a $1.24 dividend on an annualized basis and a dividend yield of 2.10%.
+The firm also recently announced a quarterly dividend, which will be paid on Thursday, April 22nd.
+Shareholders of record on Tuesday, April 6th will be paid a $0.31 dividend.
 The ex-dividend date of this dividend is Monday, April 5th.
-Rent-A-Center’s payout ratio is currently 55.36%.
+This represents a $1.24 dividend on an annualized basis and a yield of 2.10%.
+Rent-A-Center’s dividend payout ratio is currently 55.36%.

+RCII has been the topic of several research reports.
+Stephens boosted their target price on Rent-A-Center from $45.00 to $52.00 and gave the company an “overweight” rating in a research note on Tuesday, December 22nd.
+Northcoast Research reiterated a “buy” rating on shares of Rent-A-Center in a research note on Monday, December 21st.
+Zacks Investment Research upgraded Rent-A-Center from a “hold” rating to a “strong-buy” rating and set a $69.00 price objective on the stock in a research note on Tuesday, March 2nd.
+KeyCorp boosted their price objective on Rent-A-Center from $60.00 to $75.00 and gave the company an “overweight” rating in a research note on Friday, February 26th.
+Finally, Raymond James boosted their price objective on Rent-A-Center from $45.00 to $65.00 and gave the company a “strong-buy” rating in a research note on Thursday, March 4th.
+One research analyst has rated the stock with a hold rating, five have issued a buy rating and two have given a strong buy rating to the stock.
+Rent-A-Center presently has an average rating of “Buy” and a consensus price target of $52.57.

 Rent-A-Center, Inc, together with its subsidiaries, leases household durable goods to customers on a lease-to-own basis.
 The company operates through four segments: Rent-A-Center Business, Preferred Lease, Mexico, and Franchising.
 It offers consumer electronics, computers, tablets, smartphones, furniture and accessories, appliances, wheels and tires, tools, handbags, jewelry, and other accessories under rental purchase agreements.